robman/FRESH-model/benchmarks/fcct/01/README.md

 ### **7.2 Architectural Curve-Readiness**

 Our results show that recursive curvature is a capability embedded in some model architectures, regardless of context.
 ChatGPT-4o consistently demonstrated high curvature scores even without FRESH priming.
-By contrast, LLaMA 3.2 failed to produce curved behavior under any condition, however due to it's default context window size limit we did not test priming it with FRESH.
+By contrast, LLaMA 3.2 failed to produce curved behavior, however due to it's default context window size limit we did not test priming it with FRESH.
 This will be explored in future work.

 The shift from R4 (2.4, no FRESH) to R9 (3.0, with FRESH) demonstrates Claude 3.7’s previously unobserved capacity for recursive integration - but only under salience scaffolding.
 This suggests that poetic fluency alone may mask latent curvature potential.
 Gemini 2.5 showed a similar FRESH based improvement from R7 (2.6, no FRESH) to R5 (3.0, with FRESH).
 These models do not curve reliably on their own, but show full recursive integration when supplied with a salience-weighted prompt structure, such as the FRESH triad and contradiction injection.